NessJade96/Object-Oriented-Programming--Team-Profile_generator/README.md

    -else if Q === intern then run the intern questions -else end the application and create the html file.

+3. Once the user inputs answers, I need to store the user answers into the Classes (Manager, inter, engineer).
+Then I will be able to call those classes into HTML to generate the document in the next step.

-3. Using that html code impliment into the inquirer js file to ask employee questions and create the html document.
+4.Using that html code impliment into the inquirer js file to ask employee questions and create the html document.
 The inquirer questions will populate the employee classes created.

 BONUS: Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.